xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-ong-swee-sin-en.md

 **What was your first computer?
 When was that?

 > I was using the computer in the computer lab at my university before I owned one myself.
-When I was in the final year of my bachelor’s degree program, I bought an OEM computer from Plaza Low Yat, the IT lifestyle mall in Kuala Lumpur.
+When I was in the final year of my bachelorâ€™s degree program, I bought an OEM computer from Plaza Low Yat, the IT lifestyle mall in Kuala Lumpur.

 **How did you start to get into computing?
 What was the first program that you wrote?**

-> I didn’t have much clue about computing when I was choosing a major for myself.
+> I didnâ€™t have much clue about computing when I was choosing a major for myself.
 I knew that I like mathematics and I am good in logic.
-I liked accounting too, but I didn’t want to major in a field which so many people were already doing, so I had chosen something considerably new at that time.
+I liked accounting too, but I didnâ€™t want to major in a field which so many people were already doing, so I had chosen something considerably new at that time.

 > During the final year of my undergraduate study, I wrote an inventory system using Visual Basic as my first program for a friend in his food and beverage business.